Legal Framework USA

 LCB’s goal is for all parties to fulfill their responsibilities, act responsibly and for both landlords and tenants to benefit as a result.

 Landlords May Report To LCB:

-It is well established practice for landlords to report tenant information to collection agencies and share that information with Reporting Agencies, also known as Credit Bureaus, such as TransUnion, Equifax, and Experian, for the purpose of collecting debts and mitigating fraud.
+It is well established practice for landlords to report tenant information to collection agencies and share that information with Consumer Reporting Agencies, also known as Credit Bureaus, such as Equifax and TransUnion for the purpose of collecting debts and mitigating fraud.
 Reporting to Credit Bureaus may happen indirectly through collection agencies or directly by landlords.
-While other Credit Bureaus have chosen to not deal directly with landlords, LCB does deal directly with landlords of all sizes.
+While other Credit Bureaus may have chosen to not deal directly with landlords, LCB does deal directly with landlords of all sizes.
 LCB, Equifax, TransUnion and Experian are all Consumer Reporting Agencies in the United States.

-Reporting Agencies are subject to state and federal legislation.
+Consumer Reporting Agencies are subject state and federal law.
 LCB complies with, and in several instances exceeds, the requirements under that legislation.